Skip to main content

 2

-Press SPACE or click for the Go stimulus (e.g., GREEN).
+Press SPACE or tap when you see the Go stimulus (e.g., letter P).

 3